mfolejewski/RPI_SOM_CM0_SCH_PCB_LIB/readme.md

 - draw attention to the potential value of making CM0 more broadly and officially available worldwide.

 A globally available CM0 could become an attractive option for many projects that need a compact Linux-capable SOM but do not require the performance, size, power consumption, or cost of larger Compute Module platforms.

-## Intended Use

-These library components may be useful for:

-- custom CM0 carrier boards;
-- industrial controllers;
-- compact embedded Linux systems;
-- networking devices;
-- automation equipment;
-- educational projects;
-- proof-of-concept hardware;
-- open-hardware reference designs;
-- enclosure and mechanical-design verification.

-## Important Verification Notice

-Before ordering PCBs or assembling hardware:

-- verify the latest official CM0 datasheet;
-- verify the mechanical drawing and pad dimensions;
-- verify electrical requirements, power sequencing, and signal integrity;
-- verify high-speed routing requirements;
-- review all interface limitations and design recommendations;
-- build and test prototypes before volume production.

-This project is intended as a practical reference and starting point, not as a replacement for official Raspberry Pi documentation, engineering validation, or product qualification.

 ## Disclaimer